urieliram/Matheuristics_UCP/README.md

 The main component of this method is a strong and compact MILP model **A Tight and Compact MILP** based on [Knueven2020](https://pubsonline.informs.org/doi/10.1287/ijoc.2019.0944).

-### Clases

-## Assesment
+## Assessment
 (Comparative Evaluation: Assessing Method Performance)

 To evaluate the effectiveness of the proposed matheuristic methods, we conducted a comprehensive empirical evaluation.
 The evaluation employed a tight and compact model situated close to the convex hall, a challenging region of the search space.
 The model featured a limited number of variables and constraints, ensuring a rigorous test for the matheuristic methods.

-To construct difficult instances for evaluation, we utilized instances derived from the Morales-Spain2013 dataset.
+To construct difficult instances for evaluation, we utilized instances derived from the Morales-Spain 2013 dataset.
 These instances are known for their complexity and provide a suitable benchmark for assessing the performance of the proposed methods.

-### Instancias
+### Instances
 The instances in JSON format are in the folder [instances/](instances/).

 Estas instancias tienen una alta simetría, por lo que tardan en resolverse un poco más que otras instancias mas cercanas a las de la realidad.